 2.2% of the city’s immigrants come from India.
-Many of them have taken up residence in West End and Dorchester, two neighborhoods excellent in different ways.
+Many of them have taken up residence in the former West End and in Dorchester, two neighborhoods excellent in different ways.
 We’ve also seen thriving communities in the South End, Mission Hill, and Fenway-Kenmore.

 Wherever you choose to live, you’ll find an amazing city full of things to do and see, places to shop and dine, and friendly people who will welcome you to our home.

 Pursuing an Education

 Boston is one of the best cities in the world for people who want to pursue an outstanding education.
 With over 30 colleges and universities and over 60 trade schools you’ve got a wide variety of options.
 We have prestigious Ivy League Schools standing side-by-side with affordable options.

 Many of these schools work closely with local employers and provide lifelong networking opportunities that can help any graduate become a success.